esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 A plugin module handles dynamic configuration of push notifications.
 It implements `mod_event_pusher_push_plugin` behaviour which requires two callbacks:

 * `should_publish/3` - callback used for filtering push notifications.
-A push notification is triggered for given a message only if this callback returns `true`.
+A push notification is triggered for a given a message only if this callback returns `true`.

 ```